Welcome to Email Broadcast—We’re Hiring!

 - Proven ability to meet and beat deadlines.

 - Basic graphic design skills (resizing and text on images, an eye for colors and layouts, etc.)

 - Familiarity with email platforms (MailChimp, Constant Contact, etc.)

 - Experience with Basecamp, Highrise, and Google Docs

+NEXT STEPS So, how does that sound?
 If you think you’re the person we’re looking for, send your cover letter and resume to email@example.com.
-Please use the subject line “Your 2017 Account Coordinator.”
+Please use the subject line “Your 2018 Account Coordinator.”
 Do not get creative here.
 This is how we sort the incoming mail.
 Consider your cover letter to be an example of your marketing skills—pitch yourself to us!
 Make sure you explain why you’re the perfect person for this position, why you’re interested, and how this part-time role will fit with your lifestyle.